vaibhavamane/HR-Analytics/README.md

 To The Management Team.
 • Analyze And Produce Trend Reports Required By Hr And Businesses Partners.
-• Optimizing Recruitment And Talent Acquisition.
+• Optimizing Recruitment And Talent Acquisition

 Note : Dashboard were develop using different tools for analysysing and visualazing the data.